 Keep in mind, green cemeteries operate with the goal of replenishing the earth through each burial.
 That means they don’t allow vaults, non-biodegradable caskets, or embalming chemicals to be planted into the earth.
 They also don’t use herbicides, pesticides, or irrigation to maintain their grounds.

 According to Bixby, the most environmentally friendly way to put a body to rest is to do so without embalming or cremating it.
 Embalming’s toxic formaldehyde releases into the soil, and the cremation process requires an estimated 200 gallons of propane and emits greenhouse gases into the atmosphere.
-An alternative is having your body refrigerated for approximately 5 days before being buried naturally, without chemicals.
+An alternative is having your body refrigerated for approximately five days before being buried naturally, without chemicals.
 If you prefer embalming, consider using biodegradable materials, such as essential oils, which will preserve the body for a few weeks.

 Coffins made from wicker, papier mâché, or locally sourced, sustainable wood are greener options than traditional steel or timber caskets, which are resource-intensive and don’t break down naturally when placed underground.
 Bixby suggests being buried in cotton or muslin clothing because they biodegrade over time.
 In lieu of a headstone, you can mark your grave with a tree or shrub.

 You can cut down the environmental impacts of your funeral service in a number of ways, such as having your guests carpool to the service to cut down on fossil fuel emissions and serving food on biodegradable or reusable dishes.
 You can research the environmental harms of a typical funeral service and make a list of alternative methods for your green service.

 Step 2: Make your funeral arrangements with a funeral home